Museum Of Arte Útil

 - a generating process is the fabric for social self-organisation.
 It operates through a boiler (discussion, debate) and by using social batteries (common resources).
 In the Museum of Arte Útil, this process takes form, before the exhibition, through the multiple discussions and social decision processes between curators, artists and employees.

 - a disrupting process stops or hijacks contested social uses, social functions or existing organization.
 It operates through disjunctors, surprises or breakers.
-In the Museum of Arte Útil, this process takes form with the contradiction between the institutional constraints (making an exhibition in a classical way, refusing some projects which challenge the legitimacy of the museum, reproducing standard ways the museum produce a scenography) and the desire of the artists to implement new operations in the museum (for example, employing illegal refugees for the montage of the exhibition to give them a legal status).
+In the Museum of Arte Útil, this process takes form with the contradiction between the institutional constraints (making an exhibition in a classical way, refusing some projects which challenge the legitimacy of the museum, reproducing standard ways the museum produce a scenography) and the desire of the artists to implement new operations in the museum (for example, employing undocumented refugees for the montage of the exhibition to give them a legal status).

 - a catalysing process is produced through the aggregation of the three preceding operations.
 In the Museum of Arte Útil this process take the form of the exhibition itself.